Telmate/proxmox-api-go/README.md

 * ciuser - User name to change ssh keys and password for instead of the image’s configured default user.
 * cipassword - Password to assign the user.
+* cicustom - Specify custom files to replace the automatically generated ones at start.
 * searchdomain - Sets DNS search domains for a container.
 * nameserver - Sets DNS server IP address for a container.
 * sshkeys - public ssh keys, one per line